 Hand sanitizer will be available both on the ground and on board.
-We will provide you with a bottle of sanitizing solution (maximum capacity 100ml) so that you can disinfect your hands between two parabolas.

 In addition to the usual cleaning operations (floor washing, dusting, removal of dirt and waste, cleaning of glass surfaces etc.), a cleaning agent disinfects all contact surfaces (door handles, stair railings, escalator handrails, lift buttons, seats, vending machines etc.) using a virucidal product.
 This virucidal product complies with NF standards.
 It is used in hospitals and its active ingredients last several hours.

 Specialists believe that the risk of being exposed to the virus in an aircraft via ventilation/air conditioning is extremely low.
 Indeed, the air conditioning system of the Aibus A310 Zero G is equipped with HEPA (High Efficiency Particulate Air) filters equivalent to those used in hospital operations rooms.

 The Novespace facility is naturally ventilated.

 In the current context, we apply a very strict sanitary protocol for an indefinite period of time.

 To this day, the Air Zero G sanitary measures include :

 – mandatory Covid-19 screening 72 hours prior to flight,